 In a spray bottle, add straight white vinegar and then lightly spritz the area.
-With a stiff brush, scrub the area to kill bacteria and to remove stains.
-Once this has been done, dry the area thoroughly – do not leave to air dry.
+With a stiff brush, scrub the area to kill bacteria and remove stains.
+Once this has been done, dry the area thoroughly – do not leave it to air dry.

 You can also use a steam cleaner to get rid of and prevent mold.
 The appliance uses a high temperature to kill bacteria and to effectively clean areas.

 If you do not have one, you can rent one easily at a hardware store.
 Always remember to dry the carpet afterwards to prevent mold from reforming.